- What Is the Waterfall Methodology in Project Management?

 Maintenance: The customer is regularly using the product during the maintenance phase, discovering bugs, inadequate features and other errors that occurred during production.
 The production team applies these fixes as necessary until the customer is satisfied.

-Let’s hypothesize a simple project, then plan and execute it with the waterfall phases that you just learned.
-For our example, we’ll say that you’re building an app for a client.
+Let’s hypothesize a simple project, then plan and execute it with the waterfall approach phases that you just learned.
+For our waterfall software development life cycle example, we’ll say that you’re building an app for a client.
 The following are the steps you’d take to reach the final deliverable.

 Requirements & Documents